Richmond Theatre (Richmond, Virginia): Repertoire

 Ogden frequently programmed plays by Shakespeare, using versions originally crafted by David Garrick that had been further modified by John Philip Kemble.
 Ogden himself made additional changes to these versions of Shakespeare's plays.
 Macbeth was the most frequently performed work during his tenure but the company also performed other tragedies like Julius Caesar and King Lear and comedies like The Taming of the Shrew.
 Some of the other plays in the company's repertoire during the war years included John Maddison Morton's Box and Cox, John Webster's The Duchess of Malfi, Oliver Goldsmith's She Stoops to Conquer, Richard Brinsley Sheridan's The Rivals, and multiple plays by writers Dion Boucicault, Augustin Daly, James Planché, Charles Selby, Eugène Scribe, Charles W. Taylor, and Tom Taylor.
 Particularly popular with Richmond audiences was Douglas Jerrold's Black-Eyed Susan.
-The company also staged plays based on novels by Alexander Dumas, Walter Scott, and Ellen Wood.
+The company also staged plays based on novels by Alexandre Dumas, Walter Scott, and Ellen Wood.

 Original works staged at the NRT during the Civil War were by theme war plays.
 They all had similar components that included making the hero of the work a young Southern cavalier or plantation owner, and casting a Northern gentleman of similar social standing as the Union villain.
 Other characters that appeared in these Confederate melodramas included a portrayal of the virtues of Southern womanhood through the character of the cavalier's wife or betrothed, and a faithful servant or slave who was gifted at minstrelsy.
 John Hill Hewitt penned the first of these Confederate war dramas, The Scouts; or.
 The Plains of Manassas, which was used to nostalgize the Antebellum South and promote Southern national identity; an ideology necessary for the Confederate States of America's success.
 Well received, it is one of the few Confederate war plays that has survived, with most of the other plays of this genre only being known through newspaper accounts.

 Hewitt created over a dozen more original war plays, among them The Log Fort; or.
 Woman's Heroism, The Prisoner of Monterey; or.
 The Secret Panel, The Scouts; or.
 The Plains of Manassas, and The Vivandière.
 Hewitt's large output of plays and songs during the war earned him the moniker "Bard of the Confederacy".
 He stated the following about his work writing plays for the NRT during the war: Military dramas, suiting the pulse of a military audience, proved a great feature.
 They were all replete with the most gushing patriotism.

 In terms of quality, the most successful war play staged at the NRT was James D. McCabe's The Guerrillas, which had its premiere at a different theatre in Richmond, the Richmond Varieties, on December 22, 1862.
 Highly popular with Richmond audiences, it was first staged at the NRT on May 26, 1863.
 The play was set during the American Revolutionary War and followed the experiences of three generations of the same Virginia family during those events.
 The play sharply criticized the Northern United States; emphasizing its brutality.
 It too has survived.